sniperkla/ffchecker/README.md

 ## Notes
 - API responses are cached for 60 seconds to handle multiple clients.
 - For production, consider HTTPS and authentication.
-- Contact support for advanced integrations.# ffchecker
+- Contact support for advanced integrations.